Rixon Wingrove

-Rixon James Taylor-Wingrove (born 23 May 2000) is an Australian professional baseball first baseman for the Kansas City Monarchs of the American Association of Professional Baseball.
+Rixon James Taylor-Wingrove (born 23 May 2000) is an Australian professional baseball first baseman for the Tokushima Indigo Socks of the Shikoku Island League Plus.
+He was named to the Australian national baseball team for the 2023 and 2026 World Baseball Classic.

 Career

 Philadelphia Phillies

 Wingrove signed with the Philadelphia Phillies as an international free agent on 20 April 2018.
 He made his professional debut with the rookie–level Gulf Coast League Phillies.
 He spent the 2019 campaign back with the GCL Phillies, playing in 48 games and hitting .298/.374/.500 with 5 home runs and 37 RBI.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 In 2021, Wingrove played for the Single–A Clearwater Threshers and rookie–level FCL Phillies, for whom he batted a combined .203/.289/.360 with 11 home runs and 39 RBI.
 In 2022, Wingrove played primarily for the High–A Jersey Shore Blue Claws, hitting .251/.349/.466 with 12 home runs and 43 RBI.
 Wingrove also played for the Adelaide Giants of the Australian Baseball League.
 He split the 2023 season between Jersey Shore and the Double–A Reading Fightin Phils, accumulating a .232/.324/.407 batting line with 16 home runs and 66 RBI across 116 games.
 He was released by the Phillies organization on 23 March 2024.